What Are Some Public Liability Claim Examples?

 Defect product injuries result from a malfunctioning or improperly-designed product.
 This could be an electrical shock from a faulty appliance or a head wound caused by defective airbags.

 You may claim against anyone involved in designing, making and distributing the product.
 This includes manufacturers, suppliers and retailers.
-For more detail, read our guide to making a product liability claim.
+For more details, read our guide to making a product liability claim.

 Food poisoning